Burglars Want Your Meds

 “A lot of people tell me that they didn’t know what to do with their unwanted medications.
 But there are bins all around Sacramento County.
 I encourage everyone to use them to dispose of unwanted drugs,” says Sheriff Cooper.
 “Dispose of your unwanted medications now, and you may prevent an overdose in the future.”

-To find a safe disposal drug take-back bin near you, visit medtakebackcalifornia.org.
+To find a safe disposal drug take-back bin near you, go to medtakebackcalifornia.org.

 Read more stories about med bins in California’s Central Valley, High Desert, Los Angeles/Ventura, North Central Valley, North Coast, Orange County, Rural Mountains, San Diego, South Central Valley.